 But the Grand Canyon State, the nickname given to Arizona, has more going for it than this impressive attraction.

-Arizona has some of America’s most scenic landscape and lots of exhilarating outdoor activities to enjoy.
+Arizona has some of America's most scenic landscapes and many exhilarating outdoor activities.

-In this article, I will show you some of the beautiful places to see in Arizona and the activities you can do while there.
+This article will show you some of the beautiful places to see in Arizona and the activities you can do there.

 1. Grand Canyon National Park